-‘Blindspot’ Updates: Major Death, And Weller To Realize His Feelings For Jane
+‘Blindspot’ Updates: Major Death And Weller To Realize His Feelings For Jane

 Gero told EW that what Shepherd told Weller was central to the events that would unfurl in the final four episodes of Blindspot Season 2.

 NBC has released synopses for Episode 14 and Episode 15.
-“Borrow or Rob,” Episode 14 of Blindspot Season 2, will see FBI team infiltrating a secret society with the help of Rich Dotcom, played by Ennis Esmer.
+“Borrow or Rob,” Episode 14 of Blindspot Season 2, will see the FBI team infiltrating a secret society with the help of Rich Dotcom, played by Ennis Esmer.

 Just Ennis Esmer doing his thing. #Blindspot